dejanu/cheeatos/postgres.md

 shared_buffers = 256MB # min 128kB # (change requires restart)
 ```

 * Client authentication is controlled by a configuration file, which traditionally is named `pg_hba.conf` and is stored in the database cluster's data directory.
-(HBA stands for host-based authentication.)
+(HBA stands for host-based authentication)

 ```bash
 table pg_hba_file_rules ;
 ```

 * Views-is a virtual table that is created from a `SELECT` statement.
 Unlike a regular table, a view does not store data on its own, but it provides a logical representation of data from one or more tables.

 ```bash
 # create VIEW
 CREATE VIEW employee_salaries AS